nicholasrokosz/nicholasrokosz/README.md

 </pre>-->
 ### Hi, I'm Nick! <!--👋-->

-I'm a software engineer currently seeking work.
-I enjoy working on small, fast-paced teams.
+I'm a sr. software engineer who enjoys working on small, fast-paced teams.

 Most of my experience is in full-stack web dev using TypeScript and React.